rburade21/study/core_java.md

 * Since Java 9, we can have private methods in an interface.
 * Interface has only static and final variables.

+### Java Inner Classes
+Java inner class or nested class is a class which is declared inside the class or interface.
+We use inner classes to logically group classes and interfaces in one place so that it can be more readable and maintainable.
+Additionally, it can access all the members of outer class including private data members and methods.

+### Types of Nested classes
+There are two types of nested classes non-static and static nested classes.The non-static nested classes are also known as inner classes.

+1. Non-static nested class (inner class)
+* Member inner class
+A non-static class that is created inside a class but outside a method is called member inner class.
+* Anonymous inner class
+A class that have no name is known as anonymous inner class in java.
+It should be used if you have to override method of class or interface.
+Java Anonymous inner class can be created by two ways:
+1. Class (may be abstract or concrete).
+2. Interface
+* Local inner class
+A class i.e. created inside a method is called local inner class in java.
+If you want to invoke the methods of local inner class, you must instantiate this class inside the method.
+2. Static nested class
+A static class i.e. created inside a class is called static nested class in java.
+It cannot access non-static data members and methods.
+It can be accessed by outer class name.
+* It can access static data members of outer class including private.
+* Static nested class cannot access non-static (instance) data member or method.

 ### Questions

 #### Can we overload the main method?